 What else might cause a horse to slobber?

 That being said, mechanical or chemical reactions to plants can also cause salivation.
 Irritation from the hairy stems of clover can cause this gross reaction, and plants other than clover including burdock and foxtail can also cause slobbers.
 One common plant that can cause a chemical irritation is buttercups.
 The best defense from these weeds is to keep your pastures mowed regularly.

 Hay made from the clover can also cause salivation if it contains the fungus.
 The most immediate danger from clover slobbers is dehydration since the horse is losing fluids from the salivation.

 How to Treat a Slobbering Horse

-- The first thing to do to "cure" slobbers is take the horse off the pasture.
+- The first thing to do to "cure" slobbers is to take the horse out of the pasture.
 The slobbering will cease within 24 hours.